Ambrozy/weather-widget/readme.md

 - use `msw` as mocking API requests for testing.
 - Use `eslint` and `prettier` for code style enforcement.
 - Use `vite-plugin-pwa` for easier PWA (Progressive Web Application) configuration.
+- Use `generate-pwa-assets` for generating PWA assets from svg icon.
 - Use `vite-bundle-visualizer` for analyzing the build.

 ### Application architecture: